TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.6.1 =
+* Now correctly displays link dates if that functionality is activated

 = 2.6 =
 * Adds the ability to display a form for users to submit new links to the Wordpress link database
 * Allows administrators to determine if links are displayed immediately or only after being moderated